PrajwalHM-Gaargesh/BDD/addition.md

 Scenario: If the number is real/complex

   Given I have a Working calculator and supports complex number addition

   When I enter "number1"
   And I press "+" button
   And I enter "number2"
   And I enter "number2"
   And I enter "=" button

-  Then I see the "real parts added and complex parts added seperated by addition sign and symbol i" as the result
+  Then I see "real parts and complex parts added" as result

 Scenario: If we are inbetween some operation

   Given I have a Working calculator

   When I enter "number1"
   And I press "+" button
   And I press "-" button
   And I enter "number2"
   And I enter "=" button

-  Then I see the "difference between number1 and number2" as the result
+  Then I see the "difference between number1 and number2" as the result.